 In 2 Chronicles 35:20-24, King Josiah, a good king, died prematurely because he interfered in a war that didn’t concern him.
 Despite King Neco of Egypt’s assurance that he wasn’t his target, Josiah and his army marched out to fight him, and in the process, the enemy archers hit him with their arrows and wounded him.
 He later died.

 After Jesus had told Peter how he would die, Peter asked Jesus, “Lord, what about him?” – referring to the disciple Jesus loved, believed to be John.
-Jesus replied to him “If I want him to live until I come back, that is not your business.
-You follow me” (John 21:22 NCV).
+Jesus replied to him “If I will that he remain till I come, what is that to you?
+You follow Me” (John 21:22 NKJV).
 Mind your business.